Parks & Pathways

 This park became a reality due to hard work by volunteers from the Claresholm Parks Society.

-The park is open 10 am to 7 pm from Canada Day to Labour Day, so bring a lunch and enjoy the day!
+The park is open 10 am to 8 pm from early June to Labour Day, so bring a lunch and enjoy the day!

 Weather permitting, the park may be open earlier and close later in the summer.